polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/transaction.md

 They can be one of 3 distinct types, all of which fall under a broader category called  "extrinsics"-i.e. any information that originates from _outside_ a runtime.
 These are:

-1. **Signed transactions**: must contain the signature of an account sending an inbound request to execute some runtime call.
+* **Signed transactions**: must contain the signature of an account sending an inbound request to execute some runtime call.
   With a signed transaction, the account used to submit the request typically pays a transaction fee and must sign it using the account's private key.
-1. **Unsigned transactions**: do not identify the sender of the inbound request and do not require any signature.
+* **Unsigned transactions**: do not identify the sender of the inbound request and do not require any signature.
   With an unsigned transaction, there's no economic deterrent to prevent spam or replay attacks, so custom logic is required to protect the network from these types of transactions being misused.
-1. **Inherents**: are a special type of unsigned transaction made by block authors which carry information required to build a block such as timestamps, storage proofs and uncle blocks.
+* **Inherents**: are a special type of unsigned transaction made by block authors which carry information required to build a block such as timestamps, storage proofs and uncle blocks.

 ## Transaction lifecylce

-Understanding how transactions are formatted, validated and executed provides an important foundation on the design of the transaction types and behaviors available in Substrate.
+Understanding how signed and unsigned transactions are formatted, validated and executed provides an important foundation on the design of the extrinsic types and behaviors available in Substrate.
+Any signed or unsigned transaction that's sent to a [non-authoring node]() will just be gossiped to other nodes in the network and enter their transaction pool until it is received by an authoring node.

 [ maybe diagram here ? ]

-### Transactions in a block produced locally
+### Extrinsics in a block produced locally

-If a transaction is included in a block produced by the local node, the transaction lifecycle follows a path like this:
+If a signed or unsigned transaction is included in a block produced by the local node, its lifecycle follows a path like this:

 1. Some node listens for transactions on the network.
 1. The node receives a JSON-RPC request for a signed transaction.